Toyota Tundra Tire Review By Carter Hayes June 16, 2026 8 min read

 Selection Criteria

-You need tires that actually fit a 33 inch profile and work with the Tundra’s load and wheel specs, so we prioritized correct diameter, rim compatibility and load index.
-Durability and tread design were next, because you want traction for mud, snow or highway miles without excessive road noise.
-Price and value matter, so we weighed cost against ply rating, warranty and customer feedback.
+You need tires that actually fit a near-33 inch profile and work with the Tundra’s load and wheel specs, so we prioritized tire diameter, rim compatibility, load index and real driving use.
+Durability and tread design were next, because mud, wet roads, snow and highway miles all create different trade-offs.

 AMERICUS Rugged